pulumi/docs/content/blog/customer-managed-agents-kubernetes/index.md

 ### Docker and Kubernetes Support

-By default, Customer-Managed Agents are deployed using Docker.
-However, with this new release, you can now leverage Kubernetes for running these agents, enabling you to deploy it  within your existing infrastructure.
+By default, Customer-Managed Agents are deployed on Virtual Machines using Docker.
+However, with this new release, you can now leverage Kubernetes to run these agents, enabling you to deploy them within your existing infrastructure.
+This integrates natively with Kubernetes pods and does not require Docker in Docker or privileged execution.

 ### Getting Started with Kubernetes